shobassy319/docker-handson/go-sample/README.md

 # Go simple HTTP server

 Please inspect `Dockerfile` and apply best practices.
 If you are new with _Docker_ and _Go_, see and go through [this page](https://docs.docker.com/language/golang/build-images/) by docker official.

+Read this page in other language: [_English_](https://github.com/AvintonCode/docker-handson/blob/main/go-sample/README.md), [_日本語_](https://github.com/AvintonCode/docker-handson/blob/main/go-sample/README-ja.md)

 ## How to build and run the application
 1. Build container image